Halloween Crafts and Treats

 frozen banana ghosts 03c1df8

 Looking for activities for your child to do this October-half term?
-Book a day or week at Camp Beaumont, there will be lots of spooky surprises in store for your little and not-so-little ones.
+Book a day or week at Camp Beaumont, there will be lots of spooky fun for your little and not-so-little ones.

 Book Here